 Why giving kids choices doesn’t always work

 When we inundate our kids with too many choices, they come to expect a say in every decision.
 It almost becomes a game, a ritual: Mom says what we have to do, child gets a say in how it goes.

 My son has to go to school every morning—no choice in that.
 He has to eat dinner, brush his teeth, and take a bath—no choice in that either.

 If we play the choice card too often, we lead our kids to expect choices even when there is none.

 Be careful about offering choices when doing so isn’t even necessary.
 Your child wants or expects to leave the house every morning.
 Asking him whether he wants to take the stairs or the elevator every day is a question you didn’t need to ask.

 And when given too many choices, kids suffer from the stress of choice overload.
-Psychologist Barry Schwartz challenges one of our most-prized tenets—freedom of choice.
+Psychologist Barry Schwartz challenges one of our most-prized tenets—freedom of choice (affiliate link).
 He argues that an excess of choices leaves us paralyzed and dissatisfied.